leapdao/docs/docs/tutorials/new-dapp/step-1-server.md

 npm install -g truffle nodemon
 ```

+> *If you on Windows and encounter and errors during the process, try to install
+[windows-build-tools module](https://www.npmjs.com/package/windows-build-tools)* then run `npm install` again

-Init truffle part (agree to install inside non-empty folder).
+Ensure that your terminal is currently inside server folder and  then init truffle part (agree to install inside non-empty folder).
 This will create two folders "contracts" and "migrations"
 ```bash
 truffle init
 ```
+Reply with "y" when Truffle will say that folder is not empty and aks if you want to continue.

-Let's spin up server to ensure that it's working
+After that try to spin up server
 ```bash
 nodemon start
 ```

 You can access index page at [http://localhost:3000](http://localhost:3000)

 Add corser